stephen-ics/haskell/README.md

             go (x:xs) i = go xs (i+x)
             go [] i = i
 ```
+- The 'where' keyword defines a block of code local to the enclosing function
-- This sum function takes in a list of integers and outputs a list of integers. 'ys' is the name of the integer list while 0 is the initial accumulator.
+- This sum function takes in a list of integers and outputs a list of integers. 'ys' as stated in the type signature
+- The sum function takes in 'ys' a list of integers and calls the 'go' function defined in the 'where' block
+- The 'go' function is an auxiliary function (a helper function) that takes in a parameter integer list and an initial accumulator 0, then it uses pattern matching to determine the next course of actions
-- It uses an auxiliary function (a helper function) defined in the where statement.
-If 'go' takes a parameter of an empty list it returns i, if the parameter can be broken down into a head and a tail, it recursively calls upon the sum function to calculate the final sum.
+- If 'go' takes a parameter of an empty list it returns i, if the parameter can be broken down into a head and a tail, it recursively calls upon the sum function to calculate the final sum.
 The types for the go function are not explicitly stated

 - Functions can be defined to recurse mutually on each other
 ```haskell